 Our rhinologists have contributed to the development of surgical devices and procedures that are now widely used to help people with sinus problems.
 Whether you have a common sinus or nasal problem or an unusual condition, you'll benefit from our doctors' expertise in using the latest diagnostic equipment and minimally invasive procedures.
 Not all tests and procedures are available at each location.
 Please confirm when you request an appointment

 - Turbinate surgery

 Endoscopic sinus surgery

-The left illustration shows the frontal (A) and maxillary (B) sinuses, as well as the ostiomeatal complex (C).
-In endoscopic sinus surgery (right illustration), your doctor uses an endoscope and tiny cutting tools to open the blocked passage and restore natural drainage (D).
+The upper left illustration shows the frontal (A) and maxillary (B) sinuses, as well as the ostiomeatal complex (C).
+In endoscopic sinus surgery (right illustration), your doctor uses a thin tube (endoscope) and tiny cutting tools to open the blocked passage and restore natural drainage (D).

 The experts of the rhinology specialty group use the latest technology and techniques in treating nose and sinus conditions, from common to complex, including:

 - Chronic sinusitis.
 Treatment of chronic sinusitis — also called chronic rhinosinusitis (CRS) — may include surgery, medications, nasal irrigation and follow-up appointments to prevent recurrence.